 The opportunity to apply his hands-on experience and materials knowledge from his work in ceramic and metal sculpture and his background in art history and architecture, presented itself in remodeling and renovation.
 After a few years of renovation work he was asked to design and build his first home addition.
 This particular challenge, to blend the traditional style of the home’s exterior with the homeowner’s contemporary vision for the interior, proved inspirational.
 The company refocused their direction to remodeling and has never looked back.

 When not at work, Michael spends his free time climbing rocks and mountains, skiing, biking, and traveling to new places.
-Michael is an active member of the City of Lakes Rotary Club, and serves on the board of the Greater Twin Cities Youth Symphonies.
+Michael is an active member of the City of Lakes Rotary Club, and served on the board of the Greater Twin Cities Youth Symphonies.
 A past member of MN NARI’s Board of Directors, MN GreenStar’s Board of Directors, and writer for Remodeling Magazine, Michael remains an active participant in the building community working to improve the industry and its connection to the community.
-Michael is a cellist of 27 years, and enjoys experimenting with new sounds and instruments with his international friends.
+Michael is a cellist of 36 years, and enjoys experimenting with new sounds and instruments with his international friends.

 Michael attributes his success to the many wonderful teachers and guides he has had in life; His grandparents whose immigration, work, and successes continue to be an inspiration; and his parents and family, who are endlessly supportive.